-A bookshelf can be a thing of beauty in any home, or it can be a disaster zone.
+A bookshelf can be beautiful in any home but can also be a disaster zone.
 It all depends on how you organize and demarcate the different areas of the bookshelf.
-Where the bookshelves of the past were plain, boring, and merely functional, the bookshelves of today are much more integrated into your home’s theme than before.
+Where past bookshelves were plain, boring, and merely functional, today’s bookshelves are much more integrated into your home’s theme than before.

 If you’re looking for the best bookshelf revamps and ideas, you’ve come to the right place.
-I’ve got the best “how-to” guide on beautifying your bookshelf with amazing fabrics from Kovi Fabrics.
+Continue reading for the best best “how-to” guide with fabulous fabrics from Kovi Fabrics.

 5 Fabric Ideas for Beautiful Bookshelves

-There are many amazing bookshelf ideas on the market, and if you have the time, space, and skills, you can easily make a stunning bookshelf design.
+There are many fantastic bookshelf ideas on the market, and if you have the time, space, and skills, you can easily make a stunning design.

 Large-Scale Print Fabric Shelf Backing